Safe Model Predictive Diffusion with Shielding: CONCLUSION

-We assume a backup policy $\pi_{\textup{backup}}$ for $\calC$ is known, which can often be designed using established methods such as simplex architectures or reachability analysis~\cite{wabersich_data-driven_2023}.
-Next, we define the condition of a \emph{valid} state trajectory, which allows to construct a computationally-efficient monitor. \begin{definition}[Valid] A state trajectory~$\hat{\tau}_{\vx}=[\vx_{0},\dots,\vx_{T_{B}}]$ is \emph{valid} if the trajectory is safe w.r.t. the safe set~$\calS$ over a finite interval:
+We assume that a backup policy $\pi_{\textup{backup}}$ for $\calC$ is known, which can often be designed using established methods such as simplex architectures or reachability analysis~\cite{wabersich_data-driven_2023}.
+Next, we define the condition of a \emph{valid} state trajectory, which enables the construction of a computationally efficient monitor. \begin{definition}[Valid] A state trajectory~$\hat{\tau}_{\vx}=[\vx_{0},\dots,\vx_{T_{B}}]$ is \emph{valid} if the trajectory is safe w.r.t. the safe set~$\calS$ over a finite interval:

 and the trajectory reaches $\calC$ at $T_{B}$:

 \end{definition}

 \begin{remark} Critically, checking whether a trajectory is valid only requires numerical forward integration of the closed-loop system over the finite interval $\{0,\ldots,T_{B}\}$.
 This is computationally lightweight and naturally parallelizable across trajectory samples. \end{remark}